Ada-Developers-Academy/ada-learn-workshop/01-setting-up-course/04-connecting-course-and-repo.md

 # Course.yaml

-Each course you create is connected with a file called `course.yaml`.
+Each course and it's repos are connected with a file called `course.yaml`.
 This file lists all the repositories that your course uses.
+You can typically create a course.yaml in your 1st or main repository.

 ## Create a `course.yaml`